 Neurala is a pioneer in Lifelong Deep Neural Networks (L-DNN) technology, which allows AI robots to learn after deployment.
 This ability to learn and adapt in real time opens up new possibilities for the use of AI robots in various industries.
 Their technology is already being used in robotics, drones, and self-driving cars, helping to make them smarter and more efficient.

 As the world of AI robotics continues to evolve, there are countless opportunities for innovation.
 AI robots are powering a range of applications that can help improve the quality of life and create economic growth.
 With so much potential, it's no surprise that investment in the space is at an all-time high.
 There is no exact number as to how many AI robots exist today, but one thing is certain – they're here to stay.

 With advances in technology such as cloud computing and artificial intelligence (AI), robotic systems have become increasingly sophisticated.
-As such, robots are now capable of performing complex tasks that are beyond human capabilities, thus revolutionizing the way many industries operate.
+As such, advanced robots are now capable of performing complex tasks that are beyond human capabilities, thus revolutionizing the way many industries operate.
 From manufacturing and healthcare to retail and transportation, AI robotics is profoundly transforming how we live and work.
 As this trend continues to grow, it's safe to say that AI robots will soon play a central role in our lives.

 iRobot: Innovating Home Cleaning

 iRobot is a household name when it comes to domestic robots.
 Their Roomba series, a range of automated vacuum cleaners, has redefined home cleaning, showcasing the practical application of AI robotics in our daily lives.
 The Roomba series uses AI technology to detect obstacles, create maps of their environment, and adjust cleaning patterns for maximum efficiency.
 As a result, this advanced robotic cleaning system has become an indispensable tool in many households.